pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 to form Python Instructions, all carefully spelled and punctuated

 Our Code then has only Python Instructions to deal with.
-It forwards the Python into the Turtles of the Window Tab Pane you opened for Drawing.
+It forwards the Python into the Turtles of the Pane you opened for Drawing.
 The Turtles there then follow your Instructions.
 They move around and draw things and beep at you